mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 reload the weapon once.
 Some weapons use pre-packed ammunition in which the feed device is no more than a lightweight container which is discarded once empty.
-Such a device costs Cr10 plus the price of the ammu- nition inside.
+Such a device costs Cr10 plus the price of the ammu-nition inside.
 In some cases, ammunition cassettes of this type are shipped directly from the factory in loaded condition and cannot be reloaded outside the supplier's own facilities.
-This practice is generally disliked by mer- cenaries as it ties them to the manufacture's prices and can cause problems if ammunition runs short.
+This practice is generally disliked by mer-cenaries as it ties them to the manufacture's prices and can cause problems if ammunition runs short.

 The weight of a loaded feed device is included in the